Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.3 SAProuter integration

 The SAProuter software from SAP allows proxying network traffic between different SAP systems or between an SAP system and outside networks.
-SUSE Linux Enterprise Server for SAP Applications now provides integration for SAProuter into systemd.
+SUSE Linux Enterprise Server for SAP applications now provides integration for SAProuter into systemd.
 This means that SAProuter will be started and stopped properly with the operating system and can be controlled using systemctl.

 Before you can use this functionality, make sure the following has been installed, in this order: